Sex, puke and pork scratchings: House of Commons FOIs

 In April, an individual was no doubt disappointed when they discovered that no record was held of “house correspondence mentioning pork scratchings”.
 As was another person whose request for CCTV footage of an incident in the central lobby was denied.

-In May someone wanted to know the cost of valdalism to a House of Commons statue and another person wanted to know the number of millionaire members of parliament.
+In May, someone wanted to know the cost of vandalism to a House of Commons statue and another person wanted to know the number of millionaire members of parliament.